Die Hard: Home media

-Die Hard was released on Video Home System (VHS) cassette in January 1989.
+Die Hard was released on home video on January 26, 1989.
 It was a popular rental, debuting as the third-most rented film on the early February rental charts, rising to number one the following week.
 It spent six of its first seven weeks in release at number one until it was replaced by A Fish Called Wanda at the end of March.
-By 1997, it was estimated to have earned $36 million from rentals.

 Die Hard was released on DVD in 1999 as part of a collection with its sequels Die Hard 2 (1990) and Die Hard with a Vengeance (1995).
 It was released separately as a special edition DVD in 2001, including commentary by McTiernan, De Govia, and Edlund, and deleted scenes, trailers and behind-the-scenes images.
 It was released on Blu-ray in 2007.
 Die Hard: The Nakatomi Plaza Collection was released in 2015, collecting all five Die Hard films on Blu-ray in a container shaped like Nakatomi Plaza.
 For its 30th anniversary in 2018, a remastered 4K resolution version was released on Ultra HD Blu-ray; the set also includes a standard Blu-ray and digital download.
 A limited-edition SteelBook case version was also released.